132nd Armored Brigade "Ariete": 1963 reorganization

-On 1 October 1968 the brigade headquarters were disbanded and the divisions returned to its former structure.
+On 1 October 1968, the brigade headquarters were disbanded, and the divisions returned to their former structure.
 The "Ariete" was part of the 5th Army Corps based in North-Eastern Italy.
-The 5th Army Corps was tasked (defending the Yugoslav-Italian border against possible attacks by either the Warsaw Pact, or Yugoslavia or both.
+The 5th Army Corps was tasked (with defending the Yugoslav-Italian border against possible attacks by either the Warsaw Pact, Yugoslavia, or both.
 The Ariete was the corps' armored reserve.

 1975 army reform

 Before the Italian Army reform of 1975 the division had the following organization: